LamonatoAndrea/KringleCon5/README.md

 # SANS Holiday Hack Challenge 2022 - KringleCon V: Golden Rings

 ## Work in progress notice
-I am still porting the PDF report to GitHub, therefore it may change over time.
+I am still porting the PDF report to GitHub, therefore it may change over time (even be destroyed by errors :) ).
 The only currently "stable" release is the PDF itself (thought I already noticed minor changes I'll have to fix).
 The PDF is available here: [Lamonato Andrea - Writeup for SANS Holiday Hack Challenge 2022.pdf](https://github.com/LamonatoAndrea/KringleCon5/blob/master/Lamonato%20Andrea%20-%20Writeup%20for%20SANS%20Holiday%20Hack%20Challenge%202022.pdf).